No one has favorited this theater yet

 The Central Picture Theatre was opened on 23rd September 1912 with “The Mysteries of Paris”.
 It had 900 seats in stalls and balcony levels.
 In 1921, it was enlarged to 1,500 seats when the roof was raised and a second balcony installed.
 Taken over by Walter Bentley in August 1929, it was modernised and re-opened in December 1929.

 Taken over by the Union Cinemas chain in November 1935, they were taken over by the Associated British Cinemas(ABC) chain in October 1937.
 ABC only operated the Central Picture Theatre for a short while, as in 1940, it was taken over by an independent operator.
+On 12th May 1941 the world premiere of H.G.
+Wells' “Kipps” starring Michael Redgrave & Diana Wynyard took place at the Central Cinema, with both stars of the film attending in person.

 The Newcastle based Essoldo Cinemas chain took over in April 1946, and it was re-named Essoldo in 1956.
 Classic Cinemas chain took over in March 1982, and it was re-named Classic.